 - All routing rules, TLS termination, and traffic policy is handled in a single location at the mesh ingress gateway.

-Although the default load balancer for Anthos Service Mesh is the external TCP/UDP load balancer, this reference architecture focuses on the external HTTP(S) load balancer.
-The external HTTP(S) load balancer provides integration with edge services like Identity-Aware Proxy (IAP), Google Cloud Armor, and Cloud CDN, as well as a globally distributed network of edge proxies.
+Although the default load balancer for Anthos Service Mesh is the Network Load Balancer, this reference architecture focuses on the external Application Load Balancer (L7).
+The external Application Load Balancer provides integration with edge services like Identity-Aware Proxy and Google Cloud Armor, URL redirects and rewrites, as well as a globally distributed network of edge proxies.
 The next section describes the architecture and advantages of using two layers of HTTP load balancing.

 Cloud ingress and mesh ingress

 Deploying external L7 load balancing outside of the mesh along with a mesh ingress layer offers significant advantages, especially for internet traffic.
 Even though Anthos Service Mesh and Istio ingress gateways provide advanced routing and traffic management in the mesh, some functions are better served at the edge of the network.
-Taking advantage of internet-edge networking through Google Cloud's external HTTP(S) load balancer might provide significant performance, reliability, or security-related benefits over mesh-based ingress.
+Taking advantage of internet-edge networking through Google Cloud's external Application Load Balancer might provide significant performance, reliability, or security-related benefits over mesh-based ingress.
 These benefits include the following:

 - Global Anycast VIP advertisement and globally distributed TLS and HTTP termination